 The Police did eventually turn up, but they said with nothing stolen and no damage done they were not going to look for the scally who was by now probably burglarizing someone else.

 Another memorable and rather nasty police story was my little run-in with a PC Williams of Merseyside Police.
-One February night 1996 after just having bought a pint of milk and rented a movie, I was stopped and attacked on the roadside by a Police Officer, something I perhaps foolishly though only ever happened to trouble makers.
+One February night in 1996, having just bought a pint of milk and rented a movie, I was stopped and attacked on the roadside by a Police Officer, something I perhaps foolishly thought only ever happened to troublemakers.

 As it happened this was evidently not the answer PC Williams was looking for, so he hit me over the head with his metal flashlight.
-He then continued to beat me to the floor with his fists and the flashlight, then when a witness came around the corner began saying in a loud voice to me, so as the witness could hear, that I was under arrest for assaulting him!
+He then continued to beat me to the floor with his fists and the flashlight.
+When a potential witness came around the corner PC Williams began speaking loudly, so the witness could hear, saying that I was under arrest for assaulting him!

 I was then bundled into his car where he quite unbelievably took me to Birkenhead Park and stopped the car to continue hitting me while shouting and swearing at me.
 I can quite honestly say that at this point I thought he was going to kill me.
 Oddly enough though, I was not scared, I was just concerned about how my body would be found and what my parents would be told.
 I remember thinking that he would probably plant drugs on me and it would be put down as another 'drug-related killing'.